schani/clojurec/README.md

 ## Preparations

+### Submodules

+ClojureC includes a submodule.
+To fetch it, do

+    git submodule init
+    git submodule update

+### Dependencies

 Before you can run anything make sure you have [GLib 2](http://developer.gnome.org/glib/) and the [Boehm-Demers-Weiser garbage collector](http://www.hpl.hp.com/personal/Hans_Boehm/gc/) installed.
 If

     pkg-config --cflags glib-2.0